yarisvt/tyk-docs/tyk-docs/content/tyk-oss/ce-docker.md

   tykio/tyk-gateway:latest
 ```

-We're done!
-Tyk Gateway is configured and ready to use.
+You're done!
+Your Tyk Gateway is configured and ready to use.

 ```.bash
 $ curl localhost:8080/hello